“The Wiles of the Devil” series (post #13)

 In my own life and ministry, I can point to multiple times when Satan has used this same method to block God’s will from coming to pass in my life.
 I’ve been forced to watch helplessly as the devil has incorporated people’s sinful motivations, wrong decisions, and lack of discernment into his plans to keep me out of places and ministry fields where God wanted me to be.
 Trust me, it’s a frustrating experience.
 You know where God wants you to be, but circumstances beyond your control — circumstances used by Satan — prevent you from getting there.

 The takeaway lesson from this post is simple: Satan is a master at using people and circumstances to thwart God’s will and keep the Christian away from God-appointed places.
 John Calvin spoke well when he said, “Whenever the ungodly cause us trouble, they are fighting under the banner of Satan, and are his instruments for harassing us.”
-Such people might not even realize they are fighting under Satan’s banner, but that won’t change the fact that they are.
+Such people might not even realize they are fighting under Satan’s banner, but that doesn’t change the fact that they are.

 Christian, if you keep living you’ll eventually find yourself in a situation where God wants you in a certain place but Satan has barricaded your road to get there.
 At that point the best you can do is what Paul did in Berea, Athens, and Corinth: Serve the Lord where you are!
 Yes, your Thessalonica is important, and you should never stop trying to get there.
 But even as you are doing that don’t forget about your service to your Bereans, Athenians, and Corinthians.
 After all, those people count too and your ministry to them will be God’s way of bringing very real good out of Satan’s very real bad.